 - ½ tsp pepper

-- 2 tbsp cilantro for garnishrice or naan (Indian bread)
+- 2 tbsp fresh cilantro or parsley for garnish

 Instructions

-- Add tomato sauce and bring the mixture to a simmer.
-Cover with a lid and cook for 15 minutes.
+- Add the tomato sauce and tomato paste and coat the chicken with it.
+Bring the Indian butter chicken to a simmer and cover with a lid.
+Cook for 15 minutes.

-- Add the cream, sour cream or white yogourt and stir until well combined.
-Stir in the remaining 2 Tbsp of butter, and season with salt and pepper, to your liking.
+- Add to the butter chicken the heavy cream, sour cream or white yogourt and stir until well combined.
+Stir in also remaining 2 tbsp of butter.
+Season with salt and pepper in needed.

 - Serve garnished with lime and cilantro.
 As a side serve with rice and naan.